olalabs/Miscellaneous/README.md

 ## Python
 * **DuplicateFilesFinder** - script detecting duplicate files in directories specified in the parameters.
 Duplicates are files of identical size and identical content (byte by byte).
 * **HistogramAndDecrypter** - script to create a histogram of Latin letters and decrypt the substitution cipher
 * **htmlParser** - script that parses html to csv.
-The same rules as in the perl script described above.
+The same rules as in the perl script described above

 ## Xml Markup Language